aimms/user-guide/aimms-ide/Solvers/COPT/Barrier/COPT_Barrier_-_Crossover.rst

-Setting 'Automatic' implies: only run crossover when the LP solution is not primal-dual feasible..
+Setting 'Automatic' implies: only run crossover when the LP solution is not primal-dual feasible.